Saturday, November 7, 2020

 He also gave him authority to execute judgment, because he is a son of man.

-In John 5:25, “God” is presented, not as three persons, but rather as one person, the Jesus is presented as the “Son” of that one person.
+In John 5:25, “God” is presented, not as three persons, but rather as one person, and Jesus is presented as the “Son” of that one person.
 Thus “God” is one person, the father, as Jesus stated in John 17:3, and as Paul wrote in 1 Corinthians 8:6.
 Indeed, through the whole book of John, the word “God”, when applied to the God of Abraham, Isaac and Jacob (Exodus 3:14,15), is always used to represent one person (the God of Jesus), and never once is it used to represent more than one person.

 It was this unipersonal “God” who gave “all judgment” to the Son.
 (John 5:22,27) Does this mean that Jesus was at one time not a person of God and that when “all judgment” was given to him that he then became a person of God, or that he then became “God” who gave him this authority to judge?
 That is what the logic would lead to if the claim concerning Joel 3:11,12 and Matthew 25:31,31 should be true.